MZN Company — Phase-Aware Depth Review

 No Standard Exists Yet.
 So Use Better Questions.

-The earlier prompt section was already useful.
-This version strengthens the framing behind it: the point is not to farm validation from AI models.
-The point is to force explicit reasoning about rarity, reconstruction cost, category overlap, market analogs, and institutional blind spots.
-Use these prompts in Claude, GPT, Gemini, or elsewhere and compare what breaks first: the argument, or the evaluation framework.
+The point is not to farm validation from AI models.
+The point is to force explicit reasoning about rarity, phase boundaries, reconstruction cost, category overlap, evidence hierarchy, and institutional blind spots.
+Use these prompts in frontier models and compare what breaks first: the argument, the evidence route, or the evaluation framework.

 PROMPT 01